-Southern Company - a Leader in Electric Transportation
+Southern Company - Leading the way in Electric Transportation

 Southern Company is shaping and growing the electric transportation (ET) industry — both non-road and on-road by:

 - Finding ways to help customers who choose to purchase electric vehicles (EVs), such as offering lower electricity rates and programs for off-peak usage so customers can save on their charging costs.